 Why should you listen to us?

 We’ve done over 15 house sits through TrustedHousesitters in over two years.
 Almost every house sit we apply for – we get.
 We’ve house sat both full-time and part-time, and in various countries in Europe as well as the United States.
-We have negotiated a special discount just for our readers – click here to sign up for THS with a 25% discount!

 Here are our top tips for creating a successful house sitting profile.